 A prototype magnet support for the Large Hadron Collider (LHC).
 The magnet supports have to bridge a difference in temperature of 300 degrees.
 Electrical connections, instrumentation and the posts on which the magnets stand are the only points where heat transfer can happen through conduction.
 They are all carefully designed to draw off heat progressively.
 The posts are made of 4 mm thick glass-fibre– epoxy composite material.
 Each post supports 10 000 kg of magnet and leaks just 0.1 W of heat.
 This piece required a long development period which started in the early ’90s and continued until the end of the decade.
 The wires next to the support post are wires from strain gauges, which are employed to measure the stress level in the material when the support is mechanically loaded.
 These supports are mechanically optimized to withstand a weight of up to 100Kn (10 tons) while being as thin as possible to minimize conduction heat to magnets.
 This is the reason why the stress measurement was extensively done in the prototyping phase.

-A short test version of coil of wire used for the LHC dipole magnets.
+Dipole model slice made in 1994 by Ansaldo.
 The high magnetic fields needed for guiding particles around the Large Hadron Collider (LHC) ring are created by passing 12’500 amps of current through coils of superconducting wiring.
 At very low temperatures, superconductors have no electrical resistance and therefore no power loss.
 The LHC is the largest superconducting installation ever built.
 The magnetic field must also be extremely uniform.
 This means the current flowing in the coils has to be very precisely controlled.
 Indeed, nowhere before has such precision been achieved at such high currents.
-Magnet coils are made of copper-clad niobium–titanium cables — each wire in the cable consists of 9’000 niobium–titanium filaments ten times finer than a hair.
+50’000 tonnes of steel sheets are used to make the magnet yokes that keep the wiring firmly in place.
+The yokes constitute approximately 80% of the accelerator's weight and, placed side by side, stretch over 20 km!